Kristine A. Huskey

 Clinical Professor of Law; Director, Veterans' Advocacy Law Clinic and Director of Clinics

 Kristine Huskey joined the College of Law in 2013 as Director of the Veterans' Advocacy Law Clinic.
-In addition to teaching clinical legal education, Professor Huskey also teaches national security law and laws of armed conflict.
+In addition to teaching clinical legal education, Professor Huskey also teaches Constitutional Law, international human rights and humanitarian law, and national security law.

 Prior to joining the Arizona Law faculty, Professor Huskey taught national security and international human rights and humanitarian law at law schools across the country and globally.
 She was the founding director of the National Security Clinic at the University of Texas School of Law and taught in the international human rights clinics at Washington College of Law American University and George Washington University Law School.
 Professor Huskey has also taught at Georgetown University Law Center, Howard University, and Victoria University Law School in Wellington, New Zealand.

 In addition to her career in academia, Professor Huskey worked in the policy arena and practiced law in Washington, D.C. on issues involving national security, human rights, and foreign and military affairs.
 She was one of the first lawyers to represent Guantanamo detainees and was on the legal teams in Rasul v Bush (2004) and Boumediene v Bush (2008), both of which went before the U.S. Supreme Court on the issue of the writ of habeas.
 Professor Huskey chronicled her experiences of challenging the U.S. Government during the early Post-9/11 years and visiting the Guantanamo Detention Center in Justice at Guantanamo: One Women's Odyssey and Her Crusade for Human Rights.
 She also appeared as amici in Arar v.
 Ashcroft and Hamdan v.
 Bush (2006) and represented the Holy Land Foundation on appeal after it was convicted in one of the largest terrorism financing trials.